 Still, it was something else that was tugging at my mind.
-The writing style for the entrepreneurial e-Magazine is more academic and involves online data analysis and on-the-phone ‘cold-calls’ (I set mine to ‘warm.’)
+As freelance Associate Editor for CSS, the writing style for the entrepreneurial e-Magazine is more academic and involves online data analysis and on-the-phone ‘cold-calls’ (I set mine to ‘warm.’)
 If you’re already subscribed to this blog or have read three or more posts, you’ve already figured out that it’s more of a conversation style flow here on ‘Joy within.’
 How odd would it be to share on a topic as delightful as joy as if I were a government minister making a dry public service announcement on the national water shortage?
-Writing in different formats is a lot like thinking in different languages (by the way, anyone else a fan of Spanish and French too?)
+Writing in different formats is a lot like thinking in different languages sometimes.

 There’s a reason for each approach to composition, and that usually relates to the audience and purpose.